-Community Choice Energy might be new to San Diego, but programs just like this one have been springing up throughout California for over 20 years.
-SDCP is one of 25 programs.
-Our members are successfully and reliably serving upwards of 14 million customers in more than 200 cities and counties in California.
+Community Choice Energy might be new to San Diego, but programs just like this one have been springing up throughout California for over 10 years.
+SDCP is one of 25 programs already serving over 11 million customers.
 Why is Community Choice growing so fast?
 That's easy-it's a simple model that works for people of every age, ethnicity and income group.
 The public gets choices that make real sense.
 Choices that are sensible, affordable, and focused on the future.